-- Project-wise TPM Mapping: Project-specific archive destination locations for tier-2 archive
+- Project-wise TPM Mapping: Project-specific archive destination locations for tier-2 archiving.

 S3 Tier 2

 Enter the details of the Amazon S3 bucket like the secret key, access key, and region.
-Here it is also possible to define unique S3 buckets for specific Zoom projects.
+It is also possible to define unique S3 buckets for project-wise mapping.
 For projects not assigned a unique bucket, the default one will be used.

 Click Save Hub after configuring the necessary details across various panels.

 Set up Hub Server

 You need the Hub Server to manage jobs for various Zoom modules like Hierarchical Archive or AI.